Do (at least) One Thing!

 Support – Choose a GOTV organization and volunteer, drive people to the polls, become an election day poll worker

-Reach Out -- Send postcards, post GOTV messages to social media, make calls with a phone bank campaign, engage the “disengaged” (but Learn first!)
+Reach Out -- Send postcards, post GOTV messages to social media, make calls with a phone bank campaign, walk/canvas to meet voters to talk about issues and encourage them to vote, engage the “disengaged” (but Learn first!)

 Donate – Give money to GOTV organizations